MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/PWAs.md

 ## What's New in Edge 92
 Edge 92 became the stable channel of Microsoft Edge on July 22, 2021.
+This article lists updates we made to PWAs from both a developer and consumer point of view.

 ## Streamlined App Info Menus
 The app info menu is what is shown when a user clicks the 3 dot settings menu in the apps title bar.
 We've updated this menu and streamlined the experience for the user by: